Unholy Charade: Unmasking the Domestic Abuser in the Church*

 This book uncovers the layers of covert tactics which men employ to establish and maintain control over their intimate partner.
-By deepening our understand of what is going on the author suggests that we can develop a more efficient and consistent response to the issue.
+By deepening our understanding of what is truly going on the author suggests that we can develop a more efficient and consistent response to the issue.

 The Sociopath Next Door*

 Conscienceless people are far more numerous than we realize and Stout helps us learn to recognize their mentality and tactics and how we must deal with them.

 The author draws on her own cutting-edge research in domestic violence as well as on the vast literature of combat veterans and victims of political terror, to show the parallels between private terrors such as rape and public traumas such as terrorism.
 The book puts individual experience in a broader political frame, arguing that psychological trauma can be understood only in a social context.
 Meticulously documented and frequently using the victims’ own words as well as those from classic literary works and prison diaries, Trauma and Recovery is a powerful work that continues to profoundly impact our thinking.

 The author vividly describes a world of con artists, hustlers, rapists, and other predators who charm, lie, and manipulate their way through life.
 Are psychopaths mad, or simply bad?
 How can they be recognized?
 And how can we protect ourselves?
 This book provides solid information and surprising insights into psychopaths.

 *Unholy Charade is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for website owners to earn advertising fees by advertising and linking to Amazon.com and affiliated sites.
 See additional information here.